BitEscrow/escrow-sdk/README.md

 ### Protocol Demo

-Below is a step-by-step guide through the protocol.
+Below is a step-by-step guide through the protocol using code examples.

  1. [Create a Client](test/demo/01_create_client.ts)
  2. [Create a Signer](test/demo/02_create_signer.ts)